lissarubi/dalton-dmenu/README.md

 # Dalton Dmenu

+> Dalton Dmenu is a Vim port of Dalton Theme, check out [Dalton Website](https://edersonferreira.github.io/dalton-website/) to get more dalton theme ports.

 ![screenshot of dalton dmenu](assets/capture01.png)

 > In the screenshot, is [my pessoal Dmenu build](https://github.com/edersonferreira/dmenu-edersonferreira), if you want the same Dmenu, go to my repo [edersonferreira/dmenu-edersonferreira](https://github.com/edersonferreira/dmenu-edersonferreira)